Ashkenazi Jewish intelligence: Natural History of Ashkenazi Intelligence

 Goldstein critiques Cochran et al.'s "speculative" and "circumstantial" hypothesis that lysosomal diseases that occur at higher rates among Ashkenazi Jews, like Tay-Sachs, mucolipidosis type IV, Niemann-Pick, and Gaucher's, confer an intelligence advantage to heterozygous carriers obtained due to medieval selection pressures.
 Although Goldstein acknowledges that the possibility that glycosphingolipids relate somehow to intelligence cannot be ruled out, he points out the weaknesses and dangers of the hypothesis, particularly the lack of robust empirical evidence that the specific disease-associated alleles actually relate to cognitive function.

 Rutherford notes that none of the disease genes that Cochran et al.'s highlight in their paper as driving selection for intelligence are associated with brains or cognitive abilities in any genetic databases.

-When discussing Cochran et al.'s genetic hypothesis, Goldstein concedes that Jews do tend to over-perform on certain cognitive tests and in certain disciplines, but opines that familial, cultural, and environmental differences can explain this, noting that "Jews have a tradition of scholarship that is as old as the Torah".
+When discussing Cochran et al.'s genetic hypothesis, Goldstein notes that Jews do tend to over-perform on certain cognitive tests and in certain disciplines, but opines that familial, cultural, and environmental differences can explain this, noting that "Jews have a tradition of scholarship that is as old as the Torah".
 He states that the hypothesis is at least testable, and proposes an experiment: administration of standardized cognitive tests to a sufficiently large sample of those who do and do not carry the relevant mutations.

 Researchers have proposed alternative explanations to explain elevated IQ scores among Ashkenazi Jews.
 Jordan Chad and Robert Byrm argue that there is "little credible evidence" to "support the notion that genetic differences between ethnic groups can give rise to appreciable differences in intelligence."
 They propose an alternative sociological theory where Jewish intellectual attainment is not determined by genetics or even cultural factors, but by proximate social circumstances.

 Sander Gilman has argued that attempts to portray Jews with tropes of being physically enfeebled geniuses "carry with them much of the baggage of racism".
 Brian Wilson argues that Cochran’s claims about Ashkenazi intelligence reflect a continuation of earlier race science frameworks, as noted by scholars such as Gilman and Evans.

 Bret Stephens article

 Bret Stephens cited the study in a New York Times op-ed, suggesting that Jewish genius is innate to culture instead of biology, which later led to an editor's note apologizing for referencing the study at all.
 Adam Shapiro has argued that while praising Jewish genius may seem to combat antisemitism, Stephens was actually attempting to co-opt the ideas of white supremacy by using race science.
-Shapiro and other commentators also argue that using intelligence tests to divide and describe specific ethnic groups, even when to prove superiority of one group, is still linked to eugenics.
+Shapiro and other commentators also argue that using intelligence tests to divide and describe specific ethnic groups, even when to prove the superiority of one group, is still linked to eugenics.